isopink/isopink.github.io/_posts/2025-03-06- Geometry of Linear Equations.md

 <br>

-We can look at this system *by rows* and *by columns* We will check both of them.
+We can look at this system *by rows* and *by columns*.
+We will check both of them.

 ---